“Have Clean Water Instantly” with the MSR Thru-Link

 - No special tools required for back flushing the filter

 - Need clearly stated instructions on the package to flush filter before first use

 - Addition of Thru-Link filter can create a potential issue causing pinching of drinking tube depending on how it exits the pack

-- You have to go on-line for instruction sheet—less likely someone will go look at sheet not included with a product
+- You have to go on-line for the instruction sheet—it is less likely someone will actually go look at sheet not included with a product

-While the Thru-Link filter will be new to the commercial market in spring 2020, MSR has been supplying this filter design to the U.S. military for more than ten years.
+While the Thru-Link filter is new to the commercial market as of spring 2020, MSR has been supplying this filter design to the U.S. military for more than ten years.
 The Thru-Link is a two-stage design consisting of a hollow fiber membrane to remove pathogens and other small particulates combined with an activated carbon element that reduces chemicals, tastes, and odors.
 The physical packaging of the Thru-Link filter is unique in that it includes fittings at each end of the filter that allows it to be quickly installed or removed from a typical hydration bladder.

-The integration of the Thru-Link filter to a water bladder supports a “scoop and go” approach where in use you would fill your bladder with an unfiltered water source and then your water would be filtered real time as you drink from the bladder through the Thru-Link filter installed in-line on the drinking tube of the bladder.
+Being an in-line filter design, the integration of the MSR Thru-Link filter to a water bladder supports a “scoop and go” approach where in use you would fill your bladder with an unfiltered water source and then your water would be filtered real time as you drink from the bladder through the MSR Thru-Link filter installed along the drinking tube of the bladder.

 The Basics of What is Included

 The MSR Thru-Link water filter comes packaged as shown in the picture below.

 The filter I received for testing was a pre-production item so this packaging was not the final version.